Admissions

 What does waitlisting mean?

-Most schools typically offer more applicants places than they have for the theory and experience that they will receive enough acceptances to fill all their seats.
+Most schools typically offer more applicants places than they have, based on the theory and experience that they will receive enough acceptances to fill all their seats.
 Calculating the actual yield from the acceptances they have sent out is something experienced admissions officers know how to do almost instinctively.
 For example, let's say the school has places for 100 students.
 It could send acceptance letters to 100 applicants.
-But what happens if only 75 of those families accept the places offered?
-Having 25 empty seats will wreak havoc with any private school's finances.

 That's where the waitlisting comes in.
-The admissions officers know that if they offer a certain number of applicants over the actual number of places they have available, they will receive the necessary
+The admissions officers know that if they offer a certain number of applicants over the actual number of places they have available, they will receive the

 . . .read more